|

 For insurance reasons ARC needs to issue a permit for all events

 for which the organising club charges an entry fee.
-This includes
+This

-subscription to the league.
+paying a subscription to the league.

-ARC permitted races?
+permitted races?

 A.

-negligence under the ARC policy providing they have paid an entry
+event of their negligence under the ARC policy providing they

-fee to participate in the event
+have paid an entry fee to participate in the event

-Does the ARC policy provide Employers’ liability cover for
+policy provide Employers’ liability cover for volunteers?

 A.